A Kansas Rental Application allows landlords to collect relevant information about potential tenants and select reliable renters for a property.

-No Kansas statute limits the amount of rental application fees an applicant must pay a landlord.
-It is up to the landlord to designate the rental application fees in Kansas as refundable or non-refundable.
+Application fees help landlords cover the cost of selecting quality tenants.
+No Kansas statute limits the amount an applicant must pay.
+It is up to the landlord to designate the fees within a reasonable amount.

-At the end of a lease term, this law also requires you to provide a written notice to the tenant of any damages beyond normal wear and tear that you intend to deduct from their security deposit.
+At the end of a lease term, Kansas law also requires you to provide a written notice to the tenant of any damages beyond normal wear and tear that you intend to deduct from their security deposit.

 You then have 14 days to return the remaining deposit.
 After 30 days, a tenant may be able to recover the deposit and additional damages.

 Landlords can charge an additional deposit for pets up to one and a half months’ rent, but the total deposit cannot exceed two months’ rent.
 Applicants cannot face additional charges or be denied residence due to using a service animal.